Irreducible cuspidal $\mathfrak{sl}_{n+1}$-modules from finite-dimensional modules over the minimal nilpotent finite $W$-algebra: Introduction

 The paper is organized as follows.
 In Section \ref{Sec.2}, we review in detail several facts about $W(e)$, including the centralizer realization of $W(e)$ from \cite{LL} and the injective homomorphism $\tau$ from $W$ to $U(\gl_n)$.
-In Section \ref{Sec.3}, we study finite-dimensional irreducible modules over the algebra $\sigma\tau(W)$, where $\sigma$ is the autormorphism of $U(\gl_n)$ defined by the inner derivation $-\sum_{k=1}^{n-1}\mathrm{ad} e_{kn}$.
-Using the highest weight module theory, we show that if $M$ is a finite-dimensional irreducible $\sigma\tau(W)$-module, then there is a finite-dimensional irreducible $\gl_n$-module $V(\l)$ such that $M$ is isomorphic to an irreducible $\sigma\tau(W)$-quotient module of $V(\l)$, see Theorem \ref{finite-1}.
+In Section \ref{Sec.3}, we study finite-dimensional irreducible modules over the algebra $\sigma\tau(W)$, where $\sigma=\textup{exp}(-\textup{ad}X)$ is the inner automorphism of $U(\gl_n)$ and $X=\sum_{k=1}^{n-1} e_{kn}$.
+Using highest-weight module theory, we show that if $M$ is a finite-dimensional irreducible $\sigma\tau(W)$-module, then there is a finite-dimensional irreducible $\gl_n$-module $V(\l)$ such that $M$ is isomorphic to an irreducible quotient of $V(\l)$, see Theorem \ref{finite-1}.
 It should be mentioned that \cite{BK2} provides a sufficient and necessary condition for irreducible highest weight modules over finite $W$-algebras of type $A$ to be finite-dimensional, extending the theory of Yangians due to Tarasov \cite{Ta} and Drinfeld \cite{Dr}.
 Our method is more specific and elementary.
-We also show that restricted to $\sigma\tau(W)$, the composition length of $V(\l)$ is at most $2$, and determine its all irreducible subquotients, see Theorem \ref{irre-factor}.
-Using the isomorphism between $W$ and $\sigma\tau(W)$, we show that these two statements also hold for $W$, see Theorems \ref{finite-w-mod} and \ref{irre-factor2}.
-In Section \ref{Sec.4}, using the results in Section 3, we give specific realizations of all irreducible cuspidal $\sl_{n+1}$-modules, see Theorem \ref{Classification-theorem} and Corollary \ref{Classification-theorem2}.
+We also show that restricted to $\sigma\tau(W)$, the composition length of $V(\l)$ is at most $2$, and determine all its irreducible subquotients, see Theorem \ref{irre-factor}.
+We also show that these two statements also hold for $W$, see Theorems \ref{finite-w-mod} and \ref{irre-factor2}.
+In Section \ref{Sec.4}, using the results in Section 3, we give specific realizations of all irreducible cuspidal $\sl_{n+1}$-modules, see Theorem \ref{Realization-theorem} and Corollary \ref{Classification-theorem2}.

 In this paper, we denote by $\Z$ and $\C$ the sets of integers and complex numbers, respectively.
 All vector spaces and algebras are over $\C$.
 For $k\in \Z$, define $\Z_{\geq k}=\{m\in \Z\mid m\geq k\}$.
 For a Lie algebra $\mathfrak{g}$ we denote by $U(\mathfrak{g})$ its universal enveloping algebra.
 We write $\otimes$ for $\otimes_{\mathbb{C}}$.
 For an $\alpha=(\alpha_1,\dots,\alpha_n)\in \C^n$, let $|\alpha|=\alpha_1+\dots+\alpha_n$.
 Let $\{e_1,\dots, e_n\}$ be the standard basis of $\mathbb{C}^n$.
 For an associative algebra $A$ (resp. a Lie algebra $\mg$), let $Z(A)$ (resp. $Z(\mg)$) be the center of $A$ (resp. $U(\mg)$).
 An algebra homomorphism $\chi: Z(A)\rightarrow \C$ is called a central character.
 An $A$-module $M$ is said to have generalized central character $\chi$ if $z-\chi(z)$ acts locally nilpotently on it for any $z\in Z(A)$.